AbChatt/EcoSecure/README.md

 # EcoSecure
  A simple application that uses a Python deep learning model in order to recognise and identify faces.
 The model interfaces with a HTML/CSS web dashboard using the Flask API in order to reflect the findings of the model.
 For instance, if an authenticated user (specified by the owner of the app) is detected, then it notifies the web dashboard of this.
 Conceived during Hack The Valley 4 (2020).
-Winner of "Most Initiative Shown" prize at Hack The Valley 4 (2020).
+Winner of "CheaprEats Security Prize" at Hack The Valley 4 (2020).

 # Table of Contents
 * [Introduction](https://github.com/AbChatt/EcoSecure#introduction)